 Before going over this article we must not forget our basic human anatomy and physiology.
 Isn’t it that among all systems of the body, it is the brain that is the center of all the activities and mechanisms that are happening in our body?
 The brain controls every single fine motor to gross motor activities.
 It is also the center of all the activities of all the systems of the body.
 Once something is wrong with your brain definitely it affects another part of your body.
-In this simple review we would conclude that whatever we take into our tummies will greatly affect the brain’s function and surely will affect the function of all the systems in the body.
+In this simple review, we would conclude that whatever we take into our tummies will greatly affect the brain’s function and surely will affect the function of all the systems in the body.
 So why would you change your diet just to stay fit, masculine, or prevent an illness or a disease when you can change your diet and completely achieve a holistic healthy body through feeding your brain with the right choice of foods?

-Let me stream you to the healthy foods that you could add to your diet list to achieve optimum level of wellness of your brain and your body as a whole.
+Let me stream you to the healthy foods that you could add to your diet list to achieve an optimum level of wellness of your brain and your body as a whole.
 Check this banquet of healthy brain foods and start your diet modification now!

 First on our table is Omega-3 rich foods.
-It has been known that Omega-3 is good for the heart but latest studies would show that aside from the heart this fatty acid contribute a lot as well with our brain.
-A placebo study would recognize that larger dose of intake of Omega-3 in bipolar patients has longer periods of remission and treatment was well-tolerated.
-In several epidemiologic studies the intake of this amino acid is also strongly associated with measures of cognition as well as memory and there is a persuasive evidence for potent neuroprotection over long time periods.[2-5] Individuals with low level of Omega-3 may be more likely to suffer from a multitude of cognitive impairments such as dyslexia, ADHD, and cognitive decline.[6-8] Sufficient level of Omega-3 is associated with other beneficial effects on the brain such as protective and cognition-enhancing effects which can improve neuronal cell membrane characteristics and results to enhanced neurotransmission, hastened synaptic release of vital neurotransmitters such as serotonin, neuroprotection from inflammatory process, anti-oxidant caused damage.[9-10] Omega-3 has also been associated to alter the some of the abnormal characteristic changes in patients with Alzheimer’s disease.
-A placebo study result revealed that Omega-3 supplementation in patients with Alzheimer’s disease classified mild to moderate showed improved appetite and significant increase in body weight after 6and 12 months of treatment, while placebo patients showed to change.
+It has been known that Omega-3 is good for the heart but the latest studies would show that aside from the heart this fatty acid contributes a lot as well with our brain.
+A placebo study would recognize that a larger dose of intake of Omega-3 in bipolar patients has longer periods of remission and treatment was well-tolerated.
+In several epidemiologic studies the intake of this amino acid is also strongly associated with measures of cognition as well as memory and there is persuasive evidence for potent neuroprotection over long time periods.[2-5] Individuals with a low level of Omega-3 may be more likely to suffer from a multitude of cognitive impairments such as dyslexia, ADHD, and cognitive decline.[6-8] Sufficient level of Omega-3 is associated with other beneficial effects on the brain such as protective and cognition-enhancing effects which can improve neuronal cell membrane characteristics and results to enhanced neurotransmission, hastened the synaptic release of vital neurotransmitters such as serotonin, neuroprotection from inflammatory process, anti-oxidant caused damage.[9-10] Omega-3 has also been associated to alter some of the abnormal characteristic changes in patients with Alzheimer’s disease.
+A placebo study result revealed that Omega-3 supplementation in patients with Alzheimer’s disease classified mild to moderate showed improved appetite and a significant increase in body weight after 6and 12 months of treatment, while placebo patients showed to change.
 These finding prompted experts to use Omega-3 as a preventive measure for the disease.
-Moreover, the prompt became urgent due to observations that supplementation is very effective in slowing or reversing mild Alzheimer’s disease and other age-related cognitive decline.
+Moreover, the prompt became urgent due to observations that supplementation is very effective in slowing or reversing mild Alzheimer’s disease and other age-related cognitive declines.
 [12-15]

-These studies suggest significant effects of Omega-3 in brain characteristics and behavior as well as prevention of further alteration especially in old-age brackets.
+These studies suggest significant effects of Omega-3 in brain characteristics and behavior as well as prevention of further alteration, especially in old-age brackets.
 So now dine with a plate of salmon, mackerel and other oily fishes in your tables.

 Next on our banquet is our main dish, L-tyrosine rich foods.
-L-tyrosine is an amino acid that can be synthesize from phenylalanine.
+L-tyrosine is an amino acid that can be synthesized from phenylalanine.
 It is used to produce noradrenaline and dopamine.
 One major effect of this amino acid is that it can prevent a decline in the cognitive function caused by physical stress.

 These studies have implied a significant effect of L-tyrosine to memory loss when induced with physical stress.
 So grab your fork and knives and enjoy dining with our main dish of turkey or chicken dipped in yogurt and cheese sprinkled with walnuts.

-So on your dessert plates always include a slice of rosemary cake and a cup of brahmi tea to finalize a banquet full of brain function enhancer food.
+So on your dessert plates always include a slice of rosemary cake and a cup of Brahmi tea to finalize a banquet full of brain function enhancer food.

 Now that I’ve given you the list of foods to serve in your dining tables start a diet of brain booster foods for a healthier brain and attain the optimum level of wellness of your body as a whole.
 Remember that what’s good for your tummy is also good for your brain!
 Happy and healthy eating.